JunaidQadirB/Bookmarklet-Boilerplate/README.md

 Bookmarklet-Boilerplate
 =======================

-This bookmarklet boilerplate is not just another boilerplate, its contained and it is hostead, instead of just pouring all the JavaScript code into the bookmark url field.
+This bookmarklet boilerplate is not just another boilerplate, its contained and it is hosted, instead of just pouring all the JavaScript code into the bookmark url field.

 Features
 --------